Artisan-Lab/tag-std/pre-RFC.md

 So we need to improve the practice of writing safety comments by making it machine readable and checkable.
 The unit of a piece of safety information is called a safety requirement, property, or tag.
-We also want these properties composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen now.
-To solve the problem brought by evolution of safety requirements, these properties are versioned, and need semver checking.
+We want these properties composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen now.
+To solve the problem brought by evolution of safety requirements, these properties are also versioned, in need of semver checking.

 ///////////////////////////////// TODO: Below are not started yet /////////////////////////////////